-Sukanya Samriddhi Yojana – the micro or small deposit scheme launched by the BJP government at center for girl children has stirred up the whole nation.
-As a part of Beti Bachao Beti Padhao campaign, the Sukanya Samriddhi Yojana is gaining popularity like wild fire.
-However, there are several aspects of this scheme which still remain hazy for many people who are looking forward to open an account under this Yojana.
+Sukanya Samriddhi Yojana (SSY) – a small savings deposit scheme launched by the BJP government at the center for girl children has stirred up the whole nation.
+As a part of the Beti Bachao Beti Padhao campaign, the Sukanya Samriddhi Yojana is gaining popularity like wildfire.
+However, there are several aspects of this scheme that still remain hazy for many people who are looking forward to opening an account under this Yojana.

 Without further ado, let us start with the Sukanya Samriddhi Yojana FAQ.
 We will try to keep things as simple as possible and explain everything in layman terms.

-Answer: The Sukanya Samriddhi Yojana is designed only and only for girl children of India.
-The target audience is the deprived female children who are usually forced to quit studies or are forced to marry at an early age.
+The SSY is designed only and only for girl children of India.
+The target audience is deprived female children who are usually forced to quit their studies or are forced to marry at an early age.
 Male children are kept out of the scope of this scheme because they are usually not the deprived ones in Indian culture.

-Yes, there are age Limit.
-The table below sums up the age related criteria associated with this scheme.
+Yes, there are age Limits.
+The table below sums up the age-related criteria associated with this scheme.

-** Please note: In third case, the following conditions can happen:
+** Please note: In the third case, the following conditions can happen:

-- During the first birth, only 1 daughter is born and during the second birth twins or triplets are born – parents or guardians can open one account for the daughter from first birth and 2 accounts (one each) for maximum of two daughters from second birth.
-If triplets are born in second birth, one daughter has to be left out.
+- During the first birth, only 1 daughter is born and during the second birth twins or triplets are born – parents or guardians can open one account for the daughter from the first birth and 2 accounts (one each) for a maximum of two daughters from the second birth.
+If triplets are born in the second birth, one daughter has to be left out.

 Thus essentially, the maximum number of accounts can never exceed 3, irrespective of the number of girl children in the family.